 An investment in our common units involves risks.
 You should carefully consider the information contained under "Risk Factors" beginning on page 2 of the accompanying base prospectus and the information contained under "Where You Can Find More Information," including our Annual Report on Form 10-K for the year ended December 31, 2016, as amended, and Quarterly Report on Form 10-Q for the three months ended March 31, 2017, together with all of the other information included or incorporated by reference in this prospectus supplement and the accompanying base prospectus, before deciding to invest in our common units.
-This prospectus supplement, the accompanying base prospectus and the documents incorporated by reference herein and therein also contain forward-looking statements that involve risks and uncertainties.
+This prospectus supplement, the accompanying base prospectus and the documents incorporated by reference herein also contain forward-looking statements that involve risks and uncertainties.
 Please read "Cautionary Statement Regarding Forward-Looking Statements."
-Our actual results could differ materially from those anticipated in the forward-looking statements as a result of certain factors, including the risks described in this prospectus supplement, the accompanying base prospectus and in the documents incorporated by reference in this prospectus supplement and the accompanying base prospectus.
+Our actual results could differ materially from those anticipated in the forward-looking statements as a result of certain factors, including the risks described in this prospectus supplement, the accompanying base prospectus and in the documents incorporated by reference in this prospectus supplement, the accompanying base prospectus and in the documents incorporated by reference in this prospectus supplement and the accompanying base prospectus.
 If any of these risks occur, our business, financial condition or results of operation could be materially and adversely affected.
-The risks described in this prospectus supplement, the accompanying base prospectus and the documents incorporated by reference herein and therein are not the only risks facing us.
-Additional risks not presently known to us or which we currently consider immaterial also may adversely affect us.
+The risks described in this prospectus supplement, the accompanying base prospectus and the documents incorporated by reference herein and there in and there in any of these risks not presently known to us or which we currently consider immaterial also may adversely affect us.